navapbc/template-infra/docs/decisions/infra/0001-ci-cd-interface.md

       - run: poetry run pytest
 ```

-For now we are assuming there's only one deployable application service per repo, but we could evolve this architecture to have the project rename `app` as part of the installation process to something specific like `api` or `web`, and rename `ci-app.yml` appropriately to `ci-api.yml` or `ci-web.yml`, which would allow for multiple application folders to co-exist.
+For now, we are assuming there's only one deployable application service per repo, but we could evolve this architecture to have the project rename `app` as part of the installation process to something specific like `api` or `web`, and rename `ci-app.yml` appropriately to `ci-api.yml` or `ci-web.yml`, which would allow for multiple application folders to co-exist.

 ## Alternative options considered for CD interface